bioinformed/glu-genetics/doc/modules/qc/ibds.rst

    :synopsis: Compute IBS and IBD sharing for pairs of samples

-The :mod:`qc.ibds` module compares all possible pairs of samples and computes allele sharing identical by state (IBS) and identical by descent (IBD).
+The :mod:`qc.ibds` module compares all possible pairs of samples and computes allele sharing identical by state (IBS) and identical by descent (IBD) assuming a homogeneous population using a method of moments approximation.
+These statistics are useful for testing for duplicates and close relatives.

 The input can be any GLU input format, though sdat/sbat/PLINK ped formats are optimal.